danog/MadelineProtoDocs/docs/API_docs/methods/messages.getSearchCounters.md

 ---
-title: messages.getSearchCounters
+title: "messages.getSearchCounters"
-description: Get the number of results that would be found by a [messages.search](../methods/messages.search.md) call with the same parameters
+description: "Get the number of results that would be found by a [messages.search](../methods/messages.search.md) call with the same parameters"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_getSearchCounters.html
 ---